Setting Up Google Analytics E-Commerce Tracking with Snipcart

-Ever since we launched Snipcart, analytics requests have been mentioned on a steady, recurring basis in our UserVoice customer support tickets.
+Ever since we launched Snipcart, analytics requests have been mentioned on a steady, recurring basis to us.
 This has never been surprising: we know data is a crucial factor in running an effective e-commerce business.

 Now we’ve decided it was time to simplify things a bit analytics-wise.
 We’ve integrated our shopping cart application directly to GA, creating a useful shortcut to e-commerce insights for our users.
 In this post, I’m going to show you how to easily set up your Google Analytics e-commerce tracking with Snipcart, and discuss the related benefits a little.